-The WindFloat Project developed an innovative technology that will allow the exploitation of wind potential at sea, at depths of more than 40m.
+The WindFloat Project developed an innovative technology to the exploitation of wind potential at sea, at depths of more than 40m.

 The WindFloat 1 Project encompassed the design and construction of a demonstration unit, using a commercial 2MW turbine.
 The unit has been installed off the Portuguese coast, close to Aguçadoura, and was connected to the grid by the end of December2011.
 The project constitutes the first offshore wind deployment worldwide, which did not require the use of heavy lift equipment offshore.
 This is the first offshore wind turbine in open Atlantic waters and the first deployment of a semi-submersible structure supporting a multi-megawatt wind turbine.

-The next step in the development of WindFloat technology will be the precommercial phase, with two projects already under development.
+The next step in the development of WindFloat technology will be the precommercial phase: WindFloat Atlantic (WFA), the world's first floating wind power plant.

 In 2016, another project was approved in France, with 4 platforms using 6MW wind turbines, mounted on the WindFloat platform.
 The "Les éoliennes flottantes du golfe du lion" (EFGL) project is being conceived by Engie, EDP Renewables and Caisse des Dépôts and should reach COD by 2020.